microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Peek View Colors

-Peek views are used to show references and declararions as a view inside the editor.
+Peek views are used to show references and declarations as a view inside the editor.

 ![Peek view](images/theme-color-reference/peek-view.png)